The Parable of the Prodigal Son

 Luke 15:13

-Not long after receiving his inheritance, the younger son embarked on the new life that had come to dominate his youthful fantasies.
 The first step was to leave home, and to assure that his new life would be built on as much wealth as possible, he "gathered all"—presumably, all his inheritance—and carried it with him.
 His entire assets must have been reduced to gold coins or other precious things small enough to hide in his carriage or on his beast of burden or within his own clothing.

 Jesus' closing words in verse 13 are a remarkable choice, radically different from the usual practice of storytellers.
 He summarizes the young man's rapid fall to ruin in just a few words—a mere eight words in Greek, a number that must be close to what he originally said in Aramaic.
 In many retellings of the story, the young man's life of sin receives drawn-out attention, telling us exactly what he did and how he did it.
-His career of vice is is presented in detail with all the worst moments highlighted.
+His career of vice is presented in detail with all the worst moments highlighted.
 But Jesus never wanted the parable to be used as seamy entertainment.
 Therefore, to discourage its abuse, he said almost nothing about the young man's behavior at this stage of his life.

 His choice to say little was not only the best design for this parable, but also the best example for everyone else who tells stories—pastors, teachers, playwrights, novelists, scriptwriters, whoever.
 It is never God's will for people to participate vicariously in sin.
 Sin at second hand is still sin.
-Yet it is always difficult for a storyteller, when he reaches a moment of sinful misconduct, to pass over it quickly—even more so, to sidestep it entirely.
+Yet it is always difficult for a storyteller, when the plot comes to a moment of sinful misconduct, to pass over it quickly—even more so, to sidestep it entirely.
 Why?
 Because his reader or viewer would much rather know all the facts.
-These are fascinating—even, at some deep level, downright pleasurable—because they evoke our own sinful desires and give them a moment of satisfaction which everyone sees as socially acceptable.
+These can be fascinating—even, at some deep level, downright pleasurable—because they evoke our own sinful desires and give them a moment of satisfaction which nearly everyone sees as socially acceptable.
 But we dare not ignore Jesus' warning that it is as much adultery to look at a woman with lustful desire as it is to enter with her into an adulterous relationship (Matt.
 5:27–28).
 A comparable principle applies to all second-hand experience, including the reading or viewing of stories.
 Sin is no less sin because it is strictly vicarious.
 Therefore, to assure that the mind of no hearer would wander into fantasies recreating moments of the young man's sinful pleasure, Jesus passed over these moments entirely.
 He gave us no picture whatever of the moral trash heaping up in the prodigal son's life.

 But Jesus did not spare words when telling the consequences of the young man's sin.
-In fact, he shows us the sad path of sin by bringing us down from a distant overhead view to a view up close, so we can see each step plainly.
+In fact, he shows us the sad path of his sin by bringing us down from a distant overhead view to a view up close, so we can see each step plainly.
 The first step is this.

-1. Departure from God.
+- Departure from God.
 As we will show later, the father of the wayward boy represents God the Father.
 Therefore, when the boy turned his back on all the blessings of living at home and instead pursued his own vision of a happy life, he was exactly like every foolish son or daughter of Adam who imagines that to chart a course different from his Creator's will is the ticket to true happiness.
 The young man's departure to a far country therefore pictures anyone's decision to choose a sinful life over a godly life.

 The story of sin has not changed in our day.
 The young man or woman who chooses addiction to pleasure achieves loss rather than gain.
-He rips up the precious gift of life into little scraps and throws them into the garbage.
+He rips up the precious gift of life into little scraps and throws them into the garbage. - Deprivation.
+At his next step down the path of sin, the young man came to an abrupt end of his chosen lifestyle.

 And when he had spent all, there arose a mighty famine in that land; and he began to be in want.